8 Benefits Of Sauerkraut, FAQs Answered & A Recipe, From RDs

 Its nutrients may support heart health.

-Additionally, studies have shown that probiotics may modestly lower blood pressure and improve blood sugar levels.
-"For these reasons and because sauerkraut contains fiber, it can also support heart health," Cannon says.
+Additionally, studies have shown that probiotics may modestly lower blood pressure5 and improve blood sugar levels6.
+"For these reasons and because sauerkraut contains fiber7, it can also support heart health," Cannon says.

 Eating it might help reduce stress.

-Probiotics have been shown to manage anxiety and depressive symptoms in people, due to the gut-brain axis.
+Probiotics have been shown to manage anxiety and depressive symptoms in people, due to the gut-brain axis8.

 It can support brain health.